hpc-workshops/carpentrycon-sprint/README.md

   title  = {An Introduction to HPC Carpentry}, date   = {2022-08-07}, url    = {https://github.com/hpc-workshops/carpentrycon-lightning-talk},
-  note   = {Slides for a lightning talk delivered by Trevor Keller
+  note   = {Slides for a lightning talk written and recorded by Trevor Keller
-            of the National Institute of Standards and Technology at CarpentryCon 2022 (Online).}
+            for CarpentryCon 2022 (Online).}
 }
 ```